 Some of the well-known massage therapies are listed below:

-Hot stone massage: This authentic massage therapy uses hot stone placed at certain point along the spine, hands, face, feet and head to improve the temperature and blood pressure at the spot so that the deep knotted muscles or stressed spot to be worked on are easily accessible to the masseuse.
+Hot stone massage: This authentic massage therapy uses a hot stone placed at certain points along the spine, hands, face, feet, and head to improve the temperature and blood pressure at the spot so that the deep knotted muscles or stressed spot to be worked on are easily accessible to the masseuse.

-Reflexology: This technique is limited to touching only your hands, feet and outer ears.
-Applying pressure on the reflex zones on your hands, feet and ears can manipulate the effect of stress on the entire body.
-It results in improved blood circulation and elimination of toxic fluids through lymphatic system.
-Along with muscular flexibility it enhances the health of the organs in direct contact to the nerves at the reflex points.
+Reflexology: This technique is limited to touching only your hands, feet, and outer ears.
+Applying pressure on the reflex zones on your hands, feet, and ears can manipulate the effect of stress on the entire body.
+It results in improved blood circulation and the elimination of toxic fluids through the lymphatic system.
+Along with muscular flexibility, it enhances the health of the organs in direct contact with the nerves at the reflex points.

-Thai massage: This is another therapy which is worked on full clothed to align the energy of the body.
+Thai massage: This is another therapy that is worked on fully clothed to align the energy of the body.
 The therapist uses rhythmic sequences of tension and compression to release the stress in muscles and thus improves the body balance and flexibility.

 How often should you get a massage?

-A massage therapy once a week or two can do magic to your physical as well as mental health.
-People involved in sports and athletics should take massage therapies twice a week during intense trainings and reduce it down to once a week when the training is eased out.
-Too much gap between successive therapies does not bring about relevant effect because certain strained muscles and tissues are stubborn to release in fewer visits.
+Massage therapy once a week or two can do magic to your physical as well as mental health.
+People involved in sports and athletics should take massage therapies twice a week during intense training and reduce it down to once a week when the training is eased out.
+Too much gap between successive therapies does not bring about relevant effects because certain strained muscles and tissues are stubborn to release in fewer visits.

 Things to be taken care of after a massage therapy

-Drink plenty of water after you have had a massage therapy as it improves the flow of fluids released during the massage.
-Since a therapy eases tension and your muscles are worked out, it is natural to feel heavy eyed.
-A small nap is effective to add to the perks of the relaxing therapy.
+Drink plenty of water after you have had massage therapy as it improves the flow of fluids released during the massage.
+Since a therapy eases tension and your muscles are worked out, it is natural to feel heavy-eyed.
+A small nap is effective to add to the perks of relaxing therapy.
 If there is soreness in the muscles, inform the therapist about it.
-To ease the pain apply ice pack to sore area and visit a doctor
+To ease the pain apply an ice pack to the sore area and visit a doctor.

 When to avoid massage therapy?

 It is suggested to avoid massage therapy when you are ill and on medication heavy or light dose.
-Fever being the least of the disorders to worry about, one should avoid a massage therapy when there is fever because body is working on getting rid of viruses that don’t belong to the system and therapy in such a state can only reverse the effect of the immune system.
-Also when a person is on vaccines or drugs or consuming alcohol, the body is not in its ideal state and hence the effect of massage can just worsen the things and is better yet avoided.
+Fever being the least of the disorders to worry about, one should avoid massage therapy when there is fever because the body is working on getting rid of viruses that don’t belong to the system, and therapy in such a state can only reverse the effect of the immune system.
+Also when a person is on vaccines or drugs or consuming alcohol, the body is not in its ideal state, and hence the effect of the massage can just worsen things and is better yet avoided.

 Surprising facts about massage therapy

-Massage therapies treat symptoms of asthma, arthritis, high blood pressure, burn injuries, PMS and many more.
-It improves the breathing capacity, circulation and metabolism of the body.
-Expecting mothers are recommended massage therapies to ease pain in lower back, swollen ankles, anxiety and depression and also to improve the labor and the health of the fetus.
+Massage therapies treat symptoms of asthma, arthritis, high blood pressure, burn injuries, PMS, and many more.
+It improves the breathing capacity, circulation, and metabolism of the body.
+Expecting mothers are recommended massage therapies to ease pain in the lower back, swollen ankles, anxiety, and depression and also to improve the labor and the health of the fetus.
 Massage also improves concentration and mental stability.
 It improves the overall senses and reflexes of the body.
 It is also an effective measure for hair loss.